 Claudio records for labels such as RAMÉE, Ricercar, Ambronay Éditions, ORF, Brilliant and Passacaille, and appears regularly in live radio and TV broadcasts (France Musique, ORF, Dutch Broadcast Foundation and the Dutch Radio 4, among others).
 He has won prizes at the most important European competitions with the duo Inês d'Avena & Claudio Ribeiro (Premio Bonporti 2011), New Collegium and Radio Antiqua (International Van Wassenaer Competition 2016).

 As a guest conductor, Claudio has worked with ensembles such as the Reykjavik Chamber Orchestra and the National Youth Orchestra of The Netherlands, during a special concert for King Willem-Alexander.

 He holds a Bachelor and Master Degrees from the Royal Conservatoire The Hague, having been a student of Jacques Ogg, and holds as well a Bachelor degree from the State University of Campinas (UNICAMP), where he studied choral conducting with Eduardo Navega, orchestral conducting with Henrique Gregori and harpsichord with Edmundo Hora.
 His training was enriched by lessons and masterclasses with, among others, Cristophe Rousset, Nicolau de Figueiredo and Ton Koopman.

 Claudio is a teacher and correpetitor at the Royal Conservatoire in The Hague and at the Institut für Alte Musik und Aufführungspraxis der Kunstuniversität Graz, and is regularly invited to teach harpsichord and early music at international summer/winter courses.
-Since January 2021, he is a member of the lectorate 'Music, Education & Society' of the Royal Conservatoire, conducting a joint research with Dr. Inês d’Avena on the performance practices of Italian baroque music, and is a PhD researcher at the Anton Bruckner Privatuniversität in Linz, researching the performance practices of early 18th century Italian harpsichord music.
+He is a member of the lectorate 'Music, Education & Society' of the Royal Conservatoire, conducting a joint research with Dr. Inês d’Avena on the performance practices of Italian baroque music, and is a PhD researcher at the Anton Bruckner Privatuniversität in Linz, researching the performance practices of early 18th century Italian harpsichord music.